cookiecutter-flask/cookiecutter-flask/README.rst

 0.3.0
 *****

-- "Divisional" organization: each blueprint contains its own view, models, and forms in a directory.
+- More modular organization: each blueprint contains its own view, models, and forms in a directory.
 There is still a single directory for templates and static assets.
 - Use Flask-Bcrypt for password hashing.
+- Flask-Login for authentication.
+- Simple test setup.
+Just create a subclass of ``DbTestCase``.
 - Flask-Testing support.
-- Flask-Login for authentication.
 - Use Factory-Boy for test factories.

 0.2.0 (09/21/2013)